12 Ways to Help Businesses Struggling Due to Coronavirus Pandemic

-Here are eight ways to support small businesses during this pandemic and beyond:
+Here are 12 ways to support small businesses during this pandemic and beyond:

 “Some of the best gifts are from locally owned businesses.
 Supporting small businesses in the area boosts the economy and creates jobs,” said Robyn Flint, an insurance specialist at Expert Insurance Reviews.
 “Small business owners are likely to offer discounts and sales around the holidays so you can find great deals … Gifts given from small, locally owned businesses tend to be unique and even hand-crafted.
 Quit giving run of the mill gifts that anyone can buy at big box stores and give a gift that requires thought.”

-“The absolute best way to support a local small business on Small Business Saturday would be to refer your family and friends to the business,” said Dane Kolbaba, owner of Watchdog Pest Control.
+“The absolute best way to support a local small business … would be to refer your family and friends to the business,” said Dane Kolbaba, owner of Watchdog Pest Control.
 “As a small business owner, I’m always needing more money and capital.
 Giving a small business owner new customers is the absolute best way to support them.
-They need the customers and they need the cash.”
+They need the customers, and they need the cash.”